2023 RESEARCH FUND IS NOW CLOSED FOR APPLICATIONS

 We actively welcome applications from PR practitioners from those groups which are currently under-represented in the industry.

-Grants are made to individuals and not to organisations or commercial companies.
+Payments of grants from the CIPR Research Fund are made directly to individual members and not to organisations or commercial companies.

 Funds are to be used towards costs associated with research and not in lieu of salaries (see ’Payment’ section below).